manbearpig3130/MBP-VT-d-gaming-machine/README.md

 * Setting up IOthreads properly greatly helped with stuttering during high disk usage (steam downloads)
 * Intel 9260 M.2 Wifi + Bluetooth card passed through as well so I can connect Xbox series X/S controller

-Overall an awesome machine that runs games pretty much flawlessly.
-Took a while to get configuration to where it is but haven't had any game issues specific to running in a VM.
+Overall an awesome machine that runs games pretty much flawlessly with the exception of Flight Simulator 2020, but I have the option to boot into bare-metal to get full performance at least.